tmewett/Nui/README.md

 ### Variables

+You can set these variables in a config file, or as universal variables with `set -U`.

-Boolean options should be set to either the strings `true` or `false`.
+Boolean options must be either the strings `true` or `false`.

 Command options should be set as a list, not a single string; i.e. do `set NUI_EDITOR my-cmd --my-opt`, not `set NUI_EDITOR "my-cmd --my-opt"`.